 It is difficult for anyone to calculate the worth of learning Lithuanian because it is also an incredible feeling of pride to be among those 30 million people who can speak this ancient preserved language that has been intact for so many years, but it is easier said than done.
 So we are going to leave this matter in your hands.

-That's it for this blog post.
-If you want to crack this language deemed the hardest for many, check out the Ling App, which is your perfect inventory.
-I also considered learning languages hard until I came across the Ling App and realized that it is no more difficult if you have the right resources, and Ling App has it all.
+That’s it for this blog post.
+If you want to crack learning the Lithuanian language, deemed the hardest for many, check out the Ling app, which is your perfect inventory.
+I also considered learning languages hard until I came across the Ling app and realized that it is no more difficult if you have the right resources, and this app has it all.

 Take out a moment and look into saying congratulations and countries and nationalities in Lithuanian.
 You can access the app on both Google Play Store and App Store and start learning the Lithuanian language.